Back to Scripture Treasury

 Unity Is Concrete

 Ephesians 4:5 does not describe a sentimental unity built from contradiction.
 St. Paul gives a unity of doctrine and .
 One faith excludes opposing doctrines.
-One baptism excludes rival identities.
+One Baptism excludes rival identities.
 Unity is therefore concrete, not atmospheric.

 This verse is a great enemy of religious confusion because it refuses every attempt to baptize contradiction.